yolomeus/pytorch-template/README.md

 Wrapper around PyTorch for better code structure / easy use of accelerators:

-- `DataModule` for any dataset related code
+- `LightningDataModule` for any dataset related code
 - `LightningModule` for **training-loop**: encapsulates model, loss and optimizer
 - `Trainer` for setting up training (logging, callbacks, acceleration)